harperreed/hanover-display-simulator/protocol.md

 3. Implement timeout mechanisms for incomplete packets.
 4. Consider implementing error handling and retransmission strategies.
 5. Ensure proper handling of different display sizes and resolutions.
+6. Be aware that different commands (beyond writing image data) may exist for operations like starting or stopping test sequences.
+These would use different values for the Command byte.

 ## SDK Considerations